AdobeDocs/experience-manager-cloud-service.en/help/forms/form-submission-metadata.md

 ---
-title: How to Add Information from User Data to Form Submission Metadata?
+title: Add Information from User Data to Form Submission Metadata
 description: Learn how to add information to metadata of a submitted form with user provided data.
 Dig deeper on how to view the updated form submission metadata in the CRX repository.
 feature: Adaptive Forms
 role: User